AdobeDocs/commerce-business-intelligence.en/help/mbi/data-user/reports/ess-rpt-build-filters.md

 {:.bs-callout-tip}
 A report can have a maximum of 3,500 data points.
 To reduce the number of data points, use a filter to reduce the amount of data that is used to generate the report.

-Magento BI includes a selection of filters that you can use “out of the box,” or modify to suit your needs.
+MBI includes a selection of filters that you can use “out of the box,” or modify to suit your needs.
 There is no limit to the number of filters you can create.

 ## To add a filter: